- Three grams of cocaine

 A-Man is ambivalent about the plight of the family that could be sleeping in his grow room if he shut up shop and moved to a Docklands loft he can well afford.
 I tell him that any one of 354,000 families on London's council waiting lists would jump at the chance.
 But he's quick to get street political.

-The 20-year-old part-time hair stylist opens the front door wearing multicolored leggings, a rock T-shirt and a heavy woolen cardigan.
+The 20-year-old part-time hair stylist opens the front door wearing multicoloured leggings, a rock t-shirt and a heavy wool- len cardigan.
 "Yes, this is my house.
 This is council.
 I don't pay for the rent, it's my dad's.
-I have been in the UK for six years," she says.
+I have been in the UK for six years."

 Sex sells, but the mainstay of the council estate black economy is the old-school wheeler-dealer.
-Meet G, who will vend you anything from a re-chipped Sky box ideal for cut-price satellite TV, counterfeit clothes by the lorry-load, and cheap diesel by the tankerful.
-He claims to earn between £1,250 and £2,000 ($2,000 and $3,000) per week; he defrauds housing benefit, receives tax credit (thus paying no tax), has a second house with a mortgage and a swimming pool in a posh part of London, and supports two families.
+Meet G, who will vend you anything from a re-chipped Sky box ideal for cut-price satellite TV, counterfeit clothes by the lorry-load and cheap diesel by the tankerful.
+He claims to earn between £1,500 to £2,000 per week; he defrauds housing benefit, receives tax credit (thus paying no tax), has a second house with a mortgage and a swimming pool in a posh part of London, and supports two families.

-At the bottom of his garden, G demonstrates how to convert road-banned red diesel into legal-looking white fuel, which he sells below petrol-station prices.
-Low-tax "off-road" red diesel, which is subsidized by the government to boost food production and construction, can pretty much only be used by farm vehicles and diggers.
-Normal drivers can't use it, and if you're caught, your car will be seized and you'll get a nasty £500 ($780) on-the-spot fine.
+At the bottom of his garden, G demonstrates how to convert road-banned red diesel into legal-looking white fuel, which he sells for 40p below forecourt prices.
+Low-tax "off-road" red diesel, which is subsidised by the government to boost food production and construction, can pretty much only be used by farm vehicles and diggers.
+Normal drivers can't use it, and if you're caught, your car will be seized and you'll get a nasty £500 on-the-spot fine.

 That said, for years, spiv launderers have been fiddling red diesel, filtering it through chemicals or acids to remove the government marker, and flogging it from "pop-up" fuel stations, nationally a £1 billion-a-year scam.
 In February, the government launched the latest crackdown, introducing a hi-tech red dye, invented by the Dow Chemical Company, which they claimed could not be removed.

-Within days, G had cracked the chemistry in his back yard and found a secret formula to remove the red dye—cat litter.
+Within days, G had cracked the chemistry in his back garden and found a secret formula to remove the red dye - cat litter.
 In a roofless shed, he has patched together a U-bend plastic pipe to a rubber hose: a kind of mini DIY oil refinery, which filters the red diesel through a bag of Sanicat, the only brand which does the job, he claims.

 G's pop-up 24-hour garage is one of around 200 in the UK.
-He adds, "As the price of regular diesel hits 136p (about $2) a liters, I charge people £1 ($1.50) for my stuff.
+He adds, "As the price of regular diesel hits 136p a litre, I charge people £1 for my stuff.
 You can buy in bulk from the big tanker we've got in the back of the van.
-If you're running a lorry all week, that will save you £400 ($620)."
+If you're running a lorry all week, that will save you £400."